 In the end, the bridge will take you through a rock wall tunnel so you can admire the big frozen waterfall up close.
 The sound of the cracking ice on top of the waterfall with just a little bit of water going through is mesmerizing.

-From Lower Falls, it gets just a bit steeper as you gain 120 meters and arrive at Upper Falls.
+From Lower Falls, it gets just a bit steeper as you gain 120 meters of elevation and arrive at Johnston Canyon Upper Falls.

 In summer, you can only see the Upper Falls from the catwalk, but winter gives you another option – you can walk on ice (only if you’re wearing spikes) and get to the base of the falls.
 It’s a popular spot for ice climbers.
 The frozen water on the walls can sometimes create ice tunnels.

-You only need a few hours for this hike, and probably a half a day or more if you decide to continue.
+You only need a few hours for this hike, and probably half a day or more if you decide to continue to Ink Pots.

 Ink Pots are cold mineral springs consisting of five blue-green pools with interesting features:

 - water comes from the spring and through the bottom of the sandy pool, which makes it constantly bubbling

 - depending on the speed at the pool is fed, it is either green or blue (green pools fill more slowly than blue pools)